Riders To The Sea - Symbolism by Linda Munson

 "Hypnotic Strategies...The imagery approach uses analogies, symbols, and metaphors to separate the subject from his external environment.
 This approach is effective for use with those patients who resist the command approach...

 The imagery approach is effective because it is difficult for a person to resist suggestions he does not know he is consciously receiving, that is, when the suggestion is disguised in symbolism that only the subconscious mind registers..."
-(91)
+(Lung and Prowant, 91)

 "The Power of Voice...The most important aspect of any hypnotic induction is the voice of the hypnotist.

 The human voice alone can produce a hypnotic state because the preverbal 'lower' brain remains in awe of 'higher' brain's verbal ability."
-(91)
+(Lung and Prowant, 91)

-This may be going out on a limb, but many of the same archetypical symbols in the play and mythology related to the play, particularly in reference to Celtic and Norse mythology, are also found in The Song of Roland.
+Many of the same archetypical symbols in the play Riders to The Sea and mythology related to the play, particularly in reference to Celtic and Norse mythology, are also found in The Song of Roland.
 Here are a few examples:

 VII: